To provide you with the best experience, cookies are used on this site. Find out more here.

 Check your Citycard Cycles app for another on-street docking station where you can securely return your rented bicycle.
 They’re scattered in short distances over the city – so you’re never too far from one.

 Back in the city centre, the aptly named Bolero Square is home to the National Ice Centre – previous stomping (or, rather, skating) ground for former Olympic champions Torvill and Dean.
-For under £10 you can take to the ice yourself – the rink is open to the public and there are always friendly staff members on the ice to assist, whether you’re a seasoned pro or a complete beginner!
+There, you can take to the ice yourself – the rink is open to the public and there are always friendly staff members on the ice to assist, whether you’re a seasoned pro or a complete beginner!

 When you’re finally ready for bed, head back to the Ibis Nottingham Centre Hotel – a laid back, great-value hotel where you can get a great night’s sleep ready for the action-packed itinerary for Day 2.